The 20 Best Corneal Transplant Doctors in Maryland, US

 English, Hebrew

 Uri S. Soiberman, M.D. joined Wilmer's Cornea faculty in 2016, and is an associate professor of ophthalmology and the director of the cornea fellowship at the Wilmer Eye Institute.
 Dr. Soiberman's main clinical and research focus is keratoconus, and his research has been funded by the National Eye Institute and Research to Prevent Blindness.
 Dr. Soiberman offers his keratoconus patients advanced surgical treatments, including corneal collagen crosslinking, deep anterior lamellar keratoplasty and other types of corneal transplants for keratoconus.
 Dr. Soiberman also performs endothelial keratoplasty (DSEK, DMEK, DSO) for patients with Fuchs endothelial dystrophy and corneal edema.
 In addition, Dr. Soiberman specializes in complex cataract surgery, and offers his patients specialty intraocular lenses (such as astigmatism correcting or multifocal lenses).
 His surgical acumen includes surgery for dislocated lenses and secondary implantation of intraocular lenses.
 Dr. Soiberman is rated as an Advanced provider by MediFind in Corneal Transplant.
-His top areas of expertise are Keratoconus, Cataract, Interstitial Keratitis, Corneal Transplant, and Vitrectomy.
+He is also highly rated in 5 other conditions, according to our data.
+His clinical expertise encompasses Keratoconus, Cataract, Interstitial Keratitis, Corneal Transplant, and Vitrectomy.
+Dr. Soiberman is board certified in American Board Of Ophthalmology.

 Advanced in Corneal Transplant